santiago20milla/second-brain/obsidian_notes/ING - Campaign optimization.md

 	- Classification model (Python - xgboost)
 	- [[Customer Happinex Index]] to simulate the effect of the features on NPS (what happens to the NPS when I change the time for KYC).
 ### Results
+ Increased the Activation Ratio to 44%.
+So many new users were coming that we had to stop the CLP Promotions.
+Too many users were coming in and we were giving problems to the KYC Operations and Customer Service teams.
+Really good relationship with customer and grew from DS to Senior DS in Lynx.
+Improved code skills and got to understand better xgboost #machine_learning and shap #machine_learning.
+Started to become the leader of the team and had to teach a lot to Richard (new DS).
 ### Reflections
+Second round of proving myself that my worth is a lot higher than what I expected.
+Slightly disappointed by the level of other Data Scientist (even senior levels) in my company, maybe in general it is like this.
+Lot's to improve on the Python coding, and learning from Heiko (ING side) to keep things in order and don't over complicate things.
+Important skill to break down complex analysis into simple steps.